MonetDBSolutions/monetdb-client-bench/README.md

 MonetDB Client Benchmark
 ========================

-Benchmark thhe MonetDB client libraries, in particular [pymonetdb], [monetdb-jdbc] and [libmapi].
+Benchmark for the MonetDB client libraries, in particular [pymonetdb], [monetdb-jdbc] and [libmapi].
 Maybe also [odbc].
 The embedded versions [monetdbe-python] and [monetdbe-java] might also be interesting.

-The tests focus on result set retrieval for various combinations of row count, column count and data types, but future version will also test frequent reconnects and include file transfers.
+The tests focus on result set retrieval for various combinations of row count, column count and data types, but future version may also include file transfers.

 [pymonetdb]: https://www.monetdb.org/documentation/user-guide/client-interfaces/libraries-drivers/python-library/